 At the end of the day, it’s all about fostering a learning environment where students value their own growth.
 By giving them assignments that challenge their thinking, staying connected to their progress, and emphasizing the process over the final product, you’ll help them develop the skills they need to succeed—not just in school but beyond.

-And just like your classroom supports growth, School Device Coverage is here to ensure that technology remains an aid, not a distraction.
+School Device Coverage is here to ensure that technology remains an aid, not a distraction.
 With our device protection plans, we help keep your students connected, so they can stay focused on what really matters—learning.